 I am curious about people’s relationship with plants and the greenspaces that surround them.
 I interviewed people in the New York City area who work with plants—gardeners, botanists, florists, artists, scientists—and asked them about their experiences working with the natural world and why it makes them happy.
 The visual essays that document the interviews, along with personal reflections, make up my thesis book, Searching for Sunshine.
-Made as part of the SVA MFA Illustration as Visual Essay Thesis under the guidance of Wendy MacNaughton and David Sandlin.
-Currently seeking publishers for this book.
+Made during SVA MFA Illustration as Visual Essay Thesis under the guidance of Wendy MacNaughton and David Sandlin.

 A compilation of some of of the spot illustrations of jars and preserved specimens from the book.